 White spots on the skin are the absence of melanin – the pigment that colors the skin.
 Melanin colors the hair and eyes too.
 Sometimes these white skin spots cover a large area or can be small specks.
 The spots that are depigmented can be any of the above skin conditions.

 A dermatologist can diagnose your specific skin condition with the aid of a Wood’s lamp.
+A dermatologist will examine your skin under a Wood’s lamp.
 With vitiligo, a Wood’s light makes the white spots fluoresce bright white, making them clearly visible in contrast to the normal skin color, even if the normal skin is very pale.
 Occasionally a biopsy is needed.